How the Decision Control OS Governs GTM Execution Under Uncertainty

 Why AI Needs Operational Feedback

-One of the biggest weaknesses of traditional AI systems is the absence of:
+One of the biggest weaknesses of traditional AI systems is the absence of: operational feedback.

 Many AI models generate predictions but never learn: